 Cheap Hotels in Zadar

 Located in Zadar, Villa Irena is by the sea, within a 10-minute drive of Kresimir Cosic Hall and Stanovi Stadium.
-This apartment is 3.2 mi (5.1 km) from City Galleria and 3.6 mi (5.8 km) from Vladimir Nazor Park.
+This apartment is 3.2 mi (5.1 km) from City Galleria and 3.2 mi (5.2 km) from Church of St. Simeon.

-With a stay at Central Apartments - Integrated hotel in Zadar (Zadar Old Town), you'll be steps from Kalelarga and a 1-minute drive from Church of Our Lady of Health.
-This 4-star apartment is 0.2 mi (0.3 km) from Chain Gate and 0.3 mi (0.4 km) from Cathedral of St. Anastasia.
+With a stay at Central Apartments - Integrated hotel in Zadar (Zadar Old Town), you'll be steps from Kalelarga and St. Elias's Church.
+This 4-star apartment is 0.1 mi (0.1 km) from Church of Our Lady of Health and 0.2 mi (0.3 km) from Chain Gate.

 Free self parking is available onsite.